bwhli/fly-audio-transcoder/README.md

 )
 ```

-At this point, the Machine will start up, complete the task, upload the transcoded MP3 file to S3, and all the `/jobs/<JOB_ID>/status/completed/` to generate a presigned download URL for the transcoded file.
+At this point, the Machine will start up within a few seconds, complete the task, upload the transcoded MP3 file to S3, and all the `/jobs/<JOB_ID>/status/completed/` to generate a presigned download URL for the transcoded file.
+Since the Machine was configured with `auto_destroy=True`, it'll automatically destroy itself after completing its assigned job.